UTSA-ICS/sid-server/doc/source/configuration.rst

 The use of a hash will ensure that if the public ID needs to be regenerated then the same public ID will be created.
-This is useful if you are running multiple keystones and want to ensure the same ID would be generated whichever server you hit.
+This is useful if you are running multiple sidservers and want to ensure the same ID would be generated whichever server you hit.

 While Keystone will dynamically maintain the identity mapping, including removing entries when entities are deleted via the Keystone, for those entities in backends that are managed outside of Keystone (e.g. a Read Only LDAP), Keystone will not know if entities have been deleted and hence will continue to carry stale identity mappings in its table.
-While benign, keystone provides an ability for operators to purge the mapping table of such stale entries using the keystone-manage command, for example:
+While benign, sidserver provides an ability for operators to purge the mapping table of such stale entries using the sidserver-manage command, for example:

 .. code-block:: bash

-    $ keystone-manage mapping_purge --domain-name DOMAINA --local-id abc@de.com
+    $ sidserver-manage mapping_purge --domain-name DOMAINA --local-id abc@de.com

-A typical usage would be for an operator to obtain a list of those entries in an external backend that had been deleted out-of-band to Keystone, and then call keystone-manage to purge those entries by specifying the domain and local-id.
+A typical usage would be for an operator to obtain a list of those entries in an external backend that had been deleted out-of-band to Keystone, and then call sidserver-manage to purge those entries by specifying the domain and local-id.
 The type of the entity (i.e. user or group) may also be specified if this is needed to uniquely identify the mapping.